top of page

 Mobil Oil New Zealand Ltd

-This trophy represents Mobil Oil’s commitment to supporting and fostering the arts in general and Māori art and language in particular.
+This taonga represents Mobil Oil’s commitment to supporting and fostering the arts in general and Māori art and language in particular.
 Mobil seeks to recognise those involved in ensuring a new generation of Māori achieve fluency in te reo and regards the resurgence of interest in te reo.

 WAIATA TIRA